-R6.3 The explanation of what There is a lack of clarity SSW should clearly explain We have provided additional Climate scenarios have been around the consideration of and justify the choices made information on the supplychange selected for climate change uncertainty in target headroom is insufficient.
-While the plan states that the range of uncertainty used in the headroom assessment is based on the difference between the corrected wet / dry scenarios and mid-range scenarios, the plan does not define what the "wet", "dry" and "mid-range" climate change scenarios are. uncertainty due to climate change in the plan. around the inclusion of supply-side climate change uncertainty in target headroom. side climate change uncertainty in the target headroom section of the revised draft WRMP, section 7.1.1.
+R6.3 The explanation of what There is a lack of clarity SSW should clearly explain We have provided additional Climate scenarios have been around the consideration of and justify the choices made information on the supplychange selected for climate change uncertainty due to climate around the inclusion of side climate change change uncertainty in target change in the plan. supply-side climate change uncertainty in the target headroom is insufficient. change in the plan. uncertainty in target headroom section of the While the plan states that headroom. revised draft WRMP, section the range of uncertainty neddi dom.
+7.1.1. used in the headroom assessment is based on the difference between the corrected wet / dry scenarios and mid-range scenarios, the plan does not define what the "wet", "dry" and "mid-range" climate change scenarios are.
 R6.4 SSW has used the UKCP09- SSW should better explain and SSW should address our Climate change impacts on Climate based UKWIR 2013 justify its assumptions around comments in its plan by consumption have been change and methods to estimate the the impact of climate change including:- calculated in accordance demand for impacts of climate change on household demand for - a clear explanation of with UKWIR 13/CL/04/12, water on demand.
 This results in a water. which UKWIR 2013 data has 'Impact of Climate Change modest increase to per been used in the assessment on water demand'.
 The capita consumption - an explanation for why the model includes functionality (attributed solely to the company considers climate to output forecasts with and external use micro- change only will impact without climate change component) over the plan external water use factors.
 The additional period.
 SSW should explain - results of any ground- demand from climate more clearly which figures truthing exercise to support change is added to the it has used from the UKWIR the outcomes of the external use micro- 2013 methods and why. assessment based on UKWIR component only.
 The reason SSW should also explain 2013. for this is outlined in the why it does not consider UKWIR report and is due to climate change will have the statistical analysis of Anglian Water and any impact on any internal micro-component of Identiflow® datasets for household micro-component consumption like personal and clothes washing.
-It is consumption consistently not clear whether the demonstrated that the volumes of external water company has sought to ground-truth the 2013 use are strongly influenced by UKWIR estimates of climate weather parameters.
+It is consumption consistently not clear whether the demonstrated that the company has sought to volumes of external water ground-truth the 2013 use are strongly influenced by UKWIR estimates of climate weather parameters.
 Our change impact on demand own research has shown this in any way (for example by to be true since the Covid-19 using UKCP18 products and pandemic as our customers its own weather-demand attribute more value to models). outside space.
 There is a lack of consistent evidence of weather impacts on internal water uses.
 Therefore, where it is necessary to allocate the effects across components of household demand it would be reasonable to assume that all additional water consumption in hotter or drier weather is for external water uses.
 D3, uncertainty of impact of climate change on demand, has been determined according to the UKWIR methodology, Impact of Climate Change on Water Demand (2013).
 This has used statistical analyses